-This traditional strawberry rhubarb pie is flavored with grated orange peel.
+Classic summer flavors.
+This strawberry rhubarb pie is flavored with grated orange zest.

 Shape pastry into ball; divide in half.
 Shape each half into ball; flatten slightly.
 Wrap 1 ball in plastic food wrap; refrigerate.

 Roll out other pastry ball on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place into 9-inch glass pie pan; unfold, pressing firmly against bottom and sides.
 Trim crust to 1/2 inch from edge of pan; set aside.